cabrerajulian401/yendo-auth-api/README.md

 ### Preface:

-This project is the direct result of a self-directed initiative to understand and model the core technical concepts of Yendo's business.
-Following a conversation on Thursday, I dedicated the weekend to learning Go from the ground up and applying that knowledge to build a functional service that simulates one of Yendo's most critical operations: credit card transactions.
+This project is the direct result of a self-directed initiative to understand and model the core technical concepts of Credt Card Operations's business.
+My goal is to build a functional service that simulates one of Credt Card Operations's most critical operations: credit card transactions.

 ###  Objectives:

- 1. To demonstrate rapid, focused learning and execution: Proving that I can learn new technologies and apply them to deliver functional prototypes under a tight deadline.
- 2. To build a simple & scalable transaction backend service: This simulates backend credit card operations and serves as a lightweight framework for storing & creating customer data transactions. **This service should be able to generate a Transaction ID and Timestamp for a Transaction and be able to record/showcase all Transactions within Server using API Endpoints**
+Build a simple & scalable transaction backend service: This simulates backend credit Credt Card Operations and serves as a lightweight framework for storing & creating customer data transactions with a **Restful** **HTTP Server** and a **PostgreSQL Database** . **This service should be able to generate a Transaction ID and Timestamp for a Transaction and be able to record/showcase all Transactions within Server using API Endpoints**

-#### Detailed Markdown learning notes of Go Documentation and project plans from this weekend-long effort are aslo included in the repository to document my learning process.
+### Technologies:

+- Go

+- HTTP Servers Package

+- PostgreSQL

+- Linux

+- AWS

+- Bash

-## 2. Business Logic: Why This Matters to Yendo
+## 2. Business Logic: Why This Matters to Credt Card Operations

 For a FinTech credit card company, this transaction server simulates the first step of providing a robust and scalable foundation for the following:

-* **Handling High-Volume Requests:** To process thousands of credit transactions in a secure manner using specific endpoints and endpoint error logic in the future.
+* **Handling High-Volume Requests:** To process thousands of credit transactions in a secure manner using specific endpoints and endpoint error logic in the future using a Robit **PSQL** database
 * **Capturing Critical Data:** Securely ingest necessary data points like Amount, Transaction ID, and Timestamp for keeping record of transaction records  using Go's encoding/decoding JSON packages and HTTP server logic.
 * **Ensuring Low Latency:** Provide a fast response to customers and partners by using Go for its concurrency.